vox-off/Simple-Sniffer/README.md

 # Simple-Sniffer
-Very simple script made for portfolio, yet so effective!
+Very simple script, yet so effective!
+Project made for portoflio.

 Scans for open ports.
 Updates and fixes coming soon.